atpay/button-generator/README.md

 email client compatibility for you.

-You can use this library directly from your ruby-based application, or you can interface iwth it via the command line from most any language.
+You can use this library directly from your ruby-based application, or you can interface with it via the command line from most any language.

 The provided Liquid templates are customizable here, or can be used as a starting point for your own implementation.